samareshbera/5giitjammu/README.md

 Wireshark is used to monitor the packet flows between the machines.

-Run Wireshark in the Open5GS VM.
+Run Wireshark in the Open5GS machine.

-`sudo wireshark`

 Restart the `amfd` and `upfd` services.